hanchiang/my-website-hashnode/clg6hwp10049quonvhh0da80m.md

 The tradeoffs of RDB and AOF complement each other, so it makes sense to use [both](https://github.com/hanchiang/market-data-notification-infra/blob/master/images/scripts/install-redis.sh#L22-L25).

+For RDB, a snapshot will be created after 300 seconds and there is at least 1 change.

+For AOF, write operations will be flushed to disk every second using the default fsync policy `appendfsync everysec`.

 #### Data structure

 [Sorted set](https://redis.io/docs/data-types/sorted-sets/) is chosen to store the data because the elements are sorted by score, which is the timestamp, and supports finding elements by score quickly.